digital-asset/daml/docs/source/app-dev/authorization.rst

 Many setups use a flow in the style of `OAuth 2.0 <https://oauth.net/2/>`_:

 First, the Daml application contacts a token issuer to get an access token.
-The token issuer verifies the identity of the requesting application looks up the privileges of the application, and generates a signed access token describing those privileges.
+The token issuer verifies the identity of the requesting application, looks up the privileges of the application, and generates a signed access token describing those privileges.

 Then, the Daml application sends the access token along with every ledger API request.